Syncing 10,000 leads/mo? GET A DEMO

 In light of all of these new laws, regulations, and rules, it is important to understand how to track and advertise without relying on cookies.
 Cookieless advertising is a newer concept, but it’s definitely possible, and as time goes on, it’ll get easier.

 So, how is cookieless tracking done?
 By using first-party data instead.
 Think about it: you already have this information stored in your CRM, email marketing tools, and other tools in your marketing stack.
-Instead of just letting it sit there, you can utilize it to create a custom audience based on real customer data.
+Instead of just letting it sit there, you can use it to create a custom audience based on real customer data.

 In a way, this data is far more accurate than any third-party data.
 This means that by using this data, you are attracting people with similar traits to those who are already using your product.

-As someone who may be used to third-party tracking, the shift to using first-party data might seem a little strange and overwhelming, but there are solutions out there to help this transition and make it much easier to continue as normal and still remain GDPR and CCPA compliant.
+As someone who may be used to third-party tracking, the shift to using first-party data might seem a little strange and overwhelming, but there are solutions out there to help this transition and make it much easier to continue as normal and still remain GDPR compliant.

 What are SameSite cookies?